survivejs/react-book/manuscript/10_implementing_dnd.md

 }
 ```

-Now `Note` will trigger `onMove` callback whenever something is dragged on top of a `Note`.
+Now `Note` will trigger the `onMove` callback whenever something is dragged on top of a `Note`.
 Next we need to make `Notes` aware of that.

 **app/components/Notes.jsx**